-- As of 11 May, the citizens of the Republic of Poland arriving for the purpose of work, business or studies. - As of 15 May, the citizens of the Republic of Estonia or of the Republic of Latvia. - Foreigners who are family members of Lithuanian citizens (parents (adoptive parents), children (adopted children), spouses, guardians); - Crew members, who are employed in Lithuanian companies engaged in international commercial transportation, or who carry out international commercial transportation by all the means of transport. - Persons entitled to reside in the Republic of Lithuania. - As of 11 May, persons holding a national visa and arriving for the purpose of work, business or studies. - Persons enjoying immunities and privileges under the Vienna Convention on Diplomatic Relations (1961) and the Vienna Convention on Consular Relations (1963) and persons serving in NATO and NATO military units and the personnel serving them and their family members as well as the exceptions referred below; - Foreigners who, in exceptional cases, may be allowed entry to the Republic of Lithuania by special decision of the Government on the recommendation of the Minister holding the jurisdiction in the respective realm; - Foreigners who, in exceptional cases, will be allowed entry to the Republic of Lithuania on the basis of an individual permission by a minister holding the jurisdiction in the respective realm, and whose entry has been approved by the Government: - Healthcare professionals can enter the country for the provision of transplant services.
+- foreigners who are family members of Lithuanian citizens (parents (adoptive parents), children (adopted children), spouses, guardians), - Crew members, who are employed in Lithuanian companies engaged in international commercial transportation, or who carry out international commercial transportation by all the means of transport; - Persons entitled to reside in the Republic of Lithuania;

-As of May 4, 2020, citizens of Lithuania are no longer restricted from leaving the country.
-Russia and Poland, however, are currently not allowing foreigners to cross their borders.
+- Persons enjoying immunities and privileges under the Vienna Convention on Diplomatic Relations (1961) and the Vienna Convention on Consular Relations (1963) and persons serving in NATO and NATO military units and the personnel serving them and their family members as well as the exceptions referred below - Foreigners who, in exceptional cases, may be allowed entry to the Republic of Lithuania by special decision of the Government on the recommendation of the Minister holding the jurisdiction in the respective realm.

-On 10 May flights will be allowed to resume to destinations approved by the government.
-The first destination, that was approved by the government, is Frankfurt-Vilnius-Frankfurt.
+The citizens of the Republic of Lithuania shall not be allowed to leave the Republic of Lithuania, except the cases where they return to their permanent place of residence, go to their place of employment, are crew members, who are employed in Lithuanian companies engaged in international commercial transportation, or who carry out international commercial transportation of all kinds of goods by all the means of transport, also where there is a permission by the Head of the State Border Guard Service under the Ministry of the Interior or his authorised person.

-Persons who have returned from foreign countries shall fall subject to 14 days' isolation, except for the citizens of the Republic of Poland returning or arriving for the purpose of work, business or studies, and the citizens of the Republic of Lithuania returning or arriving from the Republic of Poland, where they went for the purpose of work, business or studies, the crew members, who are employed in Lithuanian companies engaged in international commercial transportation, or who carry out international commercial transportation by all the means of transport, healthcare professionals arriving in the country for the provision of transplant services, and members of official delegations, diplomats and special couriers working on transit trains, citizens of foreign countries transiting through the Republic of Lithuania with compulsory escort (convoy) to the country of their residence, and who have no COVID-19 (coronavirus infection) symptoms.
+Persons who have returned from foreign countries shall fall subject to 14 days' isolation, except for the crew members, who are employed in Lithuanian companies engaged in international commercial transportation, or who carry out international commercial transportation by all the means of transport, and who have no COVID-19 (coronavirus infection) symptoms, and members of official delegations, diplomats and special couriers working on transit trains, citizens of foreign countries transiting through the Republic of Lithuania with compulsory escort (convoy) to the country of their residence, and who have no COVID-19 (coronavirus infection) symptoms.